seekrcentral/seekrtools/docs/index.rst

 Cite SEEKR2
 ===========

+If you use SeekrTools, please cite the following paper:

+* Votapka, L. W.; Stokely, A. M.; Ojha, A. A.; Amaro, R. E. SEEKR2: Versatile Multiscale Milestoning Utilizing the OpenMM Molecular Dynamics Engine.
+J. Chem.
+Inf.
+Mod.
+2022 62 (13), 3253-3262.
+DOI: 10.1021/acs.jcim.2c00501

-If you use Seekrtools, please cite one or more of the following SEEKR papers:
+You may also optionally cite one or more of the following papers:

-* SEEKR2 PAPER HERE

 * Votapka, L. W.; Jagger, B. R.; Heyneman, A. L.; Amaro, R. E. SEEKR: Simulation Enabled Estimation of Kinetic Rates, A Computational Tool to Estimate Molecular Kinetics and Its Application to Trypsin–Benzamidine Binding.
 J. Phys.
 Chem.
 B 2017, 121 (15), 3597–3606. https://doi.org/10.1021/acs.jpcb.6b09388.